Here is a process for converting regular fonts into single line strokes.

 Select the paths and perform an offset: Object>Path>Offset Path

-With preview enabled, experiment with negative values in the Offset field until you get a continuous path that is as close to the center as possible.
+With preview enabled, experiment with negative values in the Offset field ( start with small values , as large values will collapse on themselves and fail to generate offset geometry ) until you get a continuous path that is as close to the center as possible.
 Then hit "Ok" to create a new offset path.

 4: Change Colors, Lock Layers and Trace